-This post may contain affiliate links.
+“This post may contain affiliate links.
 Please read my disclosure for more info.

 I know what you’re thinking.
 How can you compare a couple billionaires to the plumber down the street or the high-school math teacher?
+Or you?

 Well, Lewis Schiff, the author of Business Brilliant, who’s made a career out of analyzing successful people, did compare the responses to 3 questions posed to entrepreneurs of varying wealth.
-The responders ranged in net worth from less than a million, to over 30 million.
+The responders ranged in net worth from less than one million, to over 30 million.